groloch/LocalLlm/README.md

 # LocalLlm #

-This python repository is meant to simplify the setup of AI assistants.
+This python repository is meant to simplify the setup of AI assistants.\
+This is still in a very early phase of development and not many functionalities are implemented.

 ## Installation ##